justinmclean/open-source-governance-field-guide/README.md

 The source is provided to make the work transparent, reproducible, and easy to adapt.

-## Who This Is For

-This guide is useful for:

-- Maintainers and committers
-- Contributors and community members
-- Engineering leaders working with open source
-- Organizations participating in open source projects
-- Anyone interested in how open source communities scale

-## Key Idea

-Sustainable open source is not just about code.
-It depends on governance: how decisions are made, how responsibility is shared, and how trust is maintained as projects grow.

 ## Status

-This is a standalone field guide and part of a broader body of work on open source governance.
+This is a standalone field guide and an entry point into a broader body of work on open source governance.

 Feedback and discussion are welcome.